What’s your first step in setting your world on fire? As you might expect, it’s actually becoming a Blazer — applying and being admitted to UAB.

 New Student Retreat

 Your honors education isn’t like anything else out there.
 Your fellow honors students?
 Also not like anything else.
 So your introduction to the UAB Honors College will be similarly singular: You’ll be exploring the campus and the city thoroughly, deeply, and together.
-The three-day New Student Retreat helps you to get to know your fellow honors students — and get to know yourself as an honors student.
+The four-day New Student Retreat (August 23-27) helps you to get to know your fellow honors students — and get to know yourself as an honors student.

 To start the retreat, honors students move into the residence halls early (and at no extra charge — just one of the perks of Honors life) and get briefed on their first semester, and subsequent seven semesters, in the Honors College.
 They take part in fun activities on campus.
 They explore Birmingham, studying the “City as Text” and visiting culturally and historically significant sites.
 And they participate in service projects, giving their time and energy to local schools and nonprofits — because knowing the community means knowing the entire community, and knowing yourself means knowing where you fit in it all.